Vik817/comp520-Compiler/README.md

 PA2: Done

-PA3: In progress
+PA3: Done

-PA4: Not started
+PA4: In progress

 PA5: Not started